ntokozo314/Fraud-engine/README.md

 Configure both base and per transaction rules,

 V0.0.4
 Move from True, False to a risk score where each rule has a weighting.
+Accomplished in v.0.0.1-1 Based on Historical data, suggest new thresholds